TankerHQ/quickstart-examples/client/web/tutorial/README.md

 That way, when the user needs to perform manual operations about its device, the UI will be notified.

-(The `newDevice` event is handled in the other React components of the application).
+(The `openingNewDevice` status is shared with other UI components of the application).

 Then *fill the code inside the `Session.unlockCurrentDevice()` method using [`tanker.unlockCurrentDevice()`](https://tanker.io/docs/latest/api/tanker/?language=javascript#unlockcurrentdevice)*.